-It's an ancient truth, garlic cloves are strong medicines against unwanted blood clots.
+- It's an ancient truth, garlic cloves are strong medicines against unwanted blood clots.

-The Adenosine and ajoene in garlic have anticoagulant activity that dampens the blood platelets' enthusiasm to congregate.
+- The Adenosine and ajoene in garlic have anticoagulant activity that dampens the blood platelets' enthusiasm to congregate.

-It is no longer unsubstantiated folklore, garlic is full of potent clot-fighting compounds and powers.
+- It is no longer unsubstantiated folklore, garlic is full of potent clot-fighting compounds and powers

-When eating fatty foods, add those onions (which also contains the anticoagulant chemical adenosine.
+- When eating fatty foods, add those onions (which also contains the anticoagulant chemical adenosine).

-The natural blood thinners in onions will help counteract the clot promoting powers of fatty foods.
+- Onions, believe it or not, will help counteract the clot promoting powers of fatty foods.

 - Black mushrooms contain several blood-thinning compounds including the same adenosine which is also present in garlic and onions.

 This is an amazing herb, not only for its antithrombotic and antiplatelet qualities but also for the fact that it:

-Another versatile herb which can be used for a natural anticoagulant
+Another versatile herb which can be used for a natural anticoagulant as well as for;